mangelats/buffers/README.md

+⚠ While I belive that this to be correct, it needs improvement.
+Expect changes after I recieve feedback

 # Buffers
 Another way of looking at memory management for collections.

-To define a buffer, compose the parts you'd like, and then use a collection:
+To define a buffer, compose the parts you'd like, and then use it in a
+collection:
 ```rust
 type ExampleBuffer<T> = ZstoBuffer<  // Optimize if T is a Zero-Sized Type
   ExponentGrowthBuffer< // Make the buffer to grow exponentially (powers of 2)